Latermedia/linearbot/README.md

 # Linear Bot

-A bot for Linear to help identify and resolve WIP constraints and other useful insights.
+A beautiful terminal UI for Linear to help identify and resolve WIP constraints and gain useful insights into your team's work.

+## Features

+✨ **World-Class Terminal UI** - Built with Ink for a modern, interactive experience 🔄 **Real-time Sync** - Fetch all active issues from Linear with live progress 📊 **WIP Constraint Analysis** - Identify team members exceeding work-in-progress limits 🎨 **Color-Coded Status** - Visual indicators for critical, warning, and healthy workloads ⚡ **Fast Navigation** - Vim-style keybindings (j/k) and arrow keys 🎯 **Team Filtering** - Ignore specific teams (CS, Support, etc.) from analysis

 ## Phasing